Zum Hauptinhalt springen

 • Prevent and mitigate any adverse impacts on human rights and the environment by determining and executing appropriate mitigation measures

-• Remediate adverse impacts if they are caused by the company or business partners
+• Remediate the adverse impact voluntarily if it is caused only by the company or its business partner

 • Internal: encourage both employees and their representatives to become involved in implementing the CSDDD

-• External: where relevant, engage with business partners (e.g., in terms of prevention), multi-stakeholder initiatives and other relevant actors and associations
+• External: where necessary, include business partners (e.g., in terms of prevention), multi-stakeholder initiatives and other relevant actors and associations

 • Introduce a fair, publicly available, accessible, predictable and transparent complaints procedure and/or